pkugs/RIR-simulation-with-ISM-and-rigid-sphere/README.md

 %   tf_len: length of obtained RIR
 %   mic_ang: microphone array coordinate

-We can test it using test.m
+One can test it using test.m